bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>When working on Javascript projects you inevitably come across situations where you have to do some data manipulation…</em>hackernoon.com</a><a href="https://hackernoon.com/understanding-map-filter-and-reduce-in-javascript-5df1c7eee464" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://hackernoon.com/functional-programming-in-js-map-filter-reduce-pt-5-308a205fdd5f" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://hackernoon.com/functional-programming-in-js-map-filter-reduce-pt-5-308a205fdd5f"><strong>Functional Programming in JS: map, filter, reduce (Pt.
 5)</strong><br />
-<em>Note: This is part of the “Javascript and Functional Programming” series on learning functional programming techniques…</em>hackernoon.com</a><a href="https://hackernoon.com/functional-programming-in-js-map-filter-reduce-pt-5-308a205fdd5f" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>Note: This is part of the “Javascript and Functional Programming " series on learning functional programming techniques…</em>hackernoon.com</a><a href="https://hackernoon.com/functional-programming-in-js-map-filter-reduce-pt-5-308a205fdd5f" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://wsvincent.com/functional-javascript-map-filter-reduce/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://wsvincent.com/functional-javascript-map-filter-reduce/"><strong>JavaScript: Map, Filter, Reduce</strong><br />
 <em>JavaScript's built-in map, filter, and reduce array methods are invaluable to a modern JavaScript developer.
 First…</em>wsvincent.com</a><a href="https://wsvincent.com/functional-javascript-map-filter-reduce/" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>